 - Rent an aluminum ramp or straight stair lift for easy and safe access to your home

-- Remove throw rugs, especially inside of the bathroom
+- Remove throw rugs, especially in the bathroom

 - Keep stairways well-lit and clear of clutter, especially near the top and bottom landings

-- Remove small items, such as pet toys, from the floor in main hallways and living rooms
+- Remove small items and tripping hazards, such as pet toys, from the floor in main hallways and living rooms

 - Keep surfaces (floors, countertops, etc.) dry, especially in the bathroom